SysKitTeam/docs-monitor/troubleshooting/installation-issues.md

 {% hint style="warning" %}
 **Please note!**
-It is required to do this only once; the first time, Windows will check SysKit's code signing certificate, and then it will work fine.
+It is required to do this only once; the first time, Windows will check Syskit's code signing certificate, and then it will work fine.
 {% endhint %}

 If this is not possible, [contact us](https://www.syskit.com/company/contact-us) and we will provide you with a certificate and the instructions on how to import the certificate to your problematic server.